websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/upgrading-to-a-high-availability-subscription.md

 ## Conclusion

 Congratulations!
-After completing these steps, the environments with these changes deployed are fully upgraded to the High Availability model.
+After completing these steps, your environments are fully upgraded to the High Availability model.
 These environments have more resources and functionality to meet the needs of your users.